Tips for selling a property in Portugal

 Selling your property is basically a two stage process;

-The first step in selling your property is to appoint an estate agent, who’ll value your home and agreeing the commission fee, should you accept it they will show it to potential buyers.
+The first step in selling your property is to appoint an estate agent, who’ll value your home and agreeing the commission fee, should you accept it, they will prepare the marketing strategies and show it to potential buyers.

-Sole agency is where you give the job of selling your property to a single estate agent for a fixed period of time.
+Sole agency is where you give the job of selling your property to a single estate agent for a fixed period of time, as per the real estate contract signed by both parties.

-Multiple agency is where you instruct several estate agents at the same time, who will all try to sell your property.
+Multiple agency is where you instruct several estate agents at the same time, who will all try to sell your property during a fixed period of time, as per the real estate contrat signed by both parties.

-If you want a successful, quick sale, the client first impressions of your property count for a lot.
+If you want a successful, quick sale, the client first impression of your property count for a lot.
+Make sure your house is spotless. (see our tips of "How to show your home")

 A few hours spent making your property look its best or even spending a bit of money to clear up some niggling problems.
 Making your home more saleable.
 We can offer recommendations if required.